Turnpike in Lipschitz-nonlinear optimal control: Concluding remarks and outlook

 \section{Concluding remarks and outlook}

 We have presented a new methodology for proving the turnpike property for nonlinear optimal control problems set in large time horizons, under the assumption that the running target is a steady control-state pair, and that the system is controllable with a local estimate on the cost.
 These assumptions allow us to bypass necessary optimality conditions and a study of the adjoint system, and rather relies on calculus of variations--based arguments.

-More precisely, we have concluded that \begin{enumerate} \item[\textbf{(1).}] The exponential turnpike property holds for optimal state trajectories of optimal control problems for nonlinear finite and infinite-dimensional dynamics, whenever the cost functional is coercive with respect to the distance of the state to the target steady state.
+More precisely, we have concluded that \begin{itemize} \item The exponential turnpike property holds for optimal state trajectories of optimal control problems for nonlinear finite and infinite-dimensional dynamics, whenever the cost functional is coercive with respect to the distance of the state to the target steady state.
 The nonlinearity may be assumed to be only globally Lipschitz continuous (and thus possibly nonsmooth).
 The result holds without any smallness assumptions on the initial data.

-\item[\textbf{(2).}] The last exponential arc (near $t=T$) can be removed whenever the optimal control problem is considered without a final time cost, and thus entails an exponential stabilization estimate for the optimal state trajectory. \end{enumerate}
+\item The last exponential arc (near $t=T$) can be removed whenever the optimal control problem is considered without a final time cost, and thus entails an exponential stabilization estimate for the optimal state trajectory. \end{itemize}